All but 2 minor charges tossed against Steelers assistant

 - Woman killed in wrong-way collision with ambulance on I-5

+Porter “was heartened and relieve to know the most serious charges against him were all found to be unsupported by the district attorney’s office,” Del Greco said.
+“He was disappointed in what he thought was a false characterization of him as a person who was exceedingly drunk, violent and disrespectful of law enforcement.”

+A Steelers spokesman did not immediately comment.
+Head Coach Mike Tomlin had announced Porter was on leave from the team while the charges played out.
+It was not immediately clear whether Porter might now accompany the team to Kansas City for this Sunday’s divisional playoff game against the Chiefs.

-City police didn’t immediately comment on the decision.
+City police spokeswoman Sonya Toler had no comment on the prosecutor’s decision.

+In his criminal complaint, Officer Paul Abel contends Porter grabbed both his wrists and wouldn’t let go after Abel intervened in a dispute between Porter and a bouncer who refused to let Porter into a bar.
+Porter was charged with simple assault for allegedly picking up the bouncer.

+Acting police Chief Scott Schubert earlier this week defended Abel’s decision to charge Porter, saying video the chief reviewed showed that Abel’s account of what happened was accurate and he conducted himself in the professional manner.
+Schubert said he reviewed unspecified videos Sunday, including some recorded by Abel’s body camera, in reaching that conclusion.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.